javaswapdevelpment/java-document/core-products/ido.md

 ## Fee struct
 %10 of the raised BNB will be retained by SaltSwap
 - 9% for the dev team
-- 1% for SALT buyback or ocean buyback
+- 1% for SALT buyback or Ocean buyback